vekp/3d-printing/README.md

-**Please note: This story is a work in progress.
+**Please note: This story is a work in progress and subject to change.
 I will announce when it is complete.**

 [Thingiverse profile](https://www.thingiverse.com/vekp)

+# Our family's story
 ## Tiana's stroke

 <figure>